 ETD cases can often be avoided if you value your passport, treat it with care, know where it is at all times and check its validity.

 Every year our staff help British Nationals who need to apply for an Emergency Travel Document (ETD) because they can’t find their passport or it has expired.
 Following these simple suggestions and tips can help you avoid the need to apply for an ETD.

-British Nationals can find themselves in need of an ETD because they haven’t kept their passports safe.
-In Belize we frequently encounter customers who have accidentally left their passport in the back of a taxi or have misplaced it after clearing immigration at the airport.
+Lost Passports British Nationals can find themselves in need of an ETD because they haven’t kept their passports safe.
+In Havana, we frequently encounter customers who have accidently left their passport in the back of a taxi or have misplaced it after clearing immigration at the airport.
 Being careful with your passport can make all the difference in avoiding the need for an ETD.

 Obtaining an ETD can be costly.
 Not only will you have to pay the £95 GBP fee, you will also have to visit your nearest consulate which could be a flight or long drive away.
 Following these simple tips can help ensure you avoid the need for an ETD:

 FCO Passport Tips for British Visitors and Ex-pats: